alinex/node-exec/README.md

 This will always printout a line immediately if a full line comes from the command.
 Empty lines will be ignored.

-### Stremas

-To concat execution with other exec instances  or other objects you may concat the following streams;

-- input
-- output
-- error

-> But this is not implemented, yet.

 Access Results
 -------------------------------------------------